Update July 2020

 This time, I had some printed.
 My plan is to make them into something that I can use in my interchangeable frame.
 This is how far I’ve gotten.
 I hope to make some progress soon, when I have a little creative head space.

-At work recently I was sharpening pencils for one of my after-school maths clubs.
+At work recently (this was way back in 2017, when I originally wrote this post and took these photos) I was sharpening pencils for one of my after-school maths clubs.
 Two pencils produced the most incredibly long shavings, that moulded into shapes as they came off the sharpener.